-Crichlow joined Charter from Novartis Pharmaceuticals Corporation, where she served as Vice President, Head of U.S. Diversity and Inclusion, and President of the Novartis U.S. Foundation.
+Crichlow joined Charter from Novartis Pharmaceuticals Corporation as Vice President, Head of U.S. Diversity and Inclusion, and President of the Novartis U.S. Foundation.

 Earlier in her career, Crichlow worked as a tax attorney representing corporate clients.
 She also served as a judicial law clerk in the United States District Court for the Eastern District of Pennsylvania.

-She has received numerous awards including the 2016 Healthcare Businesswomen’s Association Luminary Award.
-She was a 2015 Top Blacks in Healthcare Award Honoree and recipient of the 2013 the Cornerstone of the Community Award, according to DiversityInc Best Practices.
+She has received numerous awards, including the 2016 Healthcare Businesswomen’s Association Luminary Award.
+She was a 2015 Top Blacks in Healthcare Award Honoree and recipient of the 2013 Cornerstone of the Community Award, according to DiversityInc Best Practices.

 J.D.
 Myers, II

 J.D.
 Myers, II is Senior Vice President and Region Manager of Cox’s East Region.
-“In this role, Myers is reponsible for leading employees and day-to-day operations from Massachusetts to Florida,” according to Cox.
+“In this role, Myers is responsible for leading employees and day-to-day operations from Massachusetts to Florida,” according to Cox.

 Myers has represented Cox as a market leader and the market’s vice president of Cox Business, as well as the vice president of residential and retail sales for Cox Virginia.

 According to Cox, “Myers is a member of Cox’s National Diversity Council and serves on the board of the Mid-Atlantic Chapter of the National Association for Multi-Ethnicity in Communications (NAMIC), where he is a national career mentor of future business leaders.
 He is a member of the board of trustees for the George Mason University Foundation.
-He also serves as co-chair on the CTAM Business Services Council.
-Additionally, he is on the board of the Virginia Business Council, the Hampton Roads Economic Development Alliance, the Virginia Cable Telecommunications Association and he is a trustee of the Hampton Roads Chamber of Commerce.”
+He also serves as co-chair of the CTAM Business Services Council.
+Additionally, he is on the board of the Virginia Business Council, the Hampton Roads Economic Development Alliance, the Virginia Cable Telecommunications Association, and a trustee of the Hampton Roads Chamber of Commerce.”